Destin Water Taxi 2026 Rates, Stops and Everything You Need to Know

 Harborwalk Village

-Food and Drink options at Harborwalk Village include Harry T’s Lighthouse Restaurant, Jimmy Buffett’s Margaritaville, East Pass Oyster House, Harbor Tacos, Fish Heads Bar, Coyote Ugly Saloon, Cafe Cafe Coffee Shop, Crafty Siren Craft Beer and Pretzels, Jester Mardi Gras Daiquiris, and the Fudgery Frozen Yogurt and Candy Store.
-There is also a strip of food trucks offering Boardwalk Fries, Ice Cream, Shaved Ice, and Grilled Cheese.
+Food and drink options at Harborwalk Village include Harry T’s Lighthouse Restaurant, Jimmy Buffett’s Margaritaville, East Pass Oyster House, Harbor Tacos, Fish Heads Bar, Jester Mardi Gras Daiquiris, Azul, Crafty Siren Craft Beer and Pretzels, and the Fudgery Frozen Yogurt and Candy Store.
+There is also a strip of food trucks offering Boardwalk Fries, ice cream, shaved ice, and grilled cheese.

-Harborwalk has a large variety of retail shops and temporary art vendors selling everything from souvenirs, clothing, handmade soap, sunglasses, kites, shoes, artwork, caricature drawings of you, jewelry and almost anything else you can think of.
+Harborwalk has a large variety of retail shops and temporary art vendors selling everything from souvenirs and clothing to artwork, jewelry, handmade soap, sunglasses, kites, and more.

 People getting on the water taxi at Margaritaville in Destin